awslabs/aws-athena-query-federation/athena-example/README.md

 You can find example MetadataHandlers by looking at some of the connectors in the repository. athena-cloudwatch and athena-tpcds are fairly easy to follow along with.

-Alternatively, if you wish to use AWS Glue DataCatalog as the authrotiative (or suplimental) source of meta-data for your connector you can extend com.amazonaws.athena.connector.lambda.handlers.GlueMetadataHandler instead of com.amazonaws.athena.connector.lambda.handlers.MetadataHandler.
+Alternatively, if you wish to use AWS Glue DataCatalog as the authoritative (or supplemental) source of meta-data for your connector you can extend com.amazonaws.athena.connector.lambda.handlers.GlueMetadataHandler instead of com.amazonaws.athena.connector.lambda.handlers.MetadataHandler.
 GlueMetadataHandler comes with implementations for doListSchemas(...), doListTables(...), and doGetTable(...) leaving you to implemented only 2 methods.
 The Amazon Athena DocumentDB Connector in the athena-docdb module is an example of using GlueMetadataHandler.

 ### RecordHandler Details